-When entering into a commercial relationship, every new supplier is required to confirm their commitment to the Musim Mas NDPE policy commitments, either by having an internal NDPE policy, or by adopting the Musim Mas Sustainability Policy.
+mmercial upplier is commitment to the Musim Mas NDPE policy commitments, either by having an internal NDPE policy, or by adopting the Musim Mas Sustainability Policy.
 Existing suppliers are required to do the same.
 As at December 2019, 80% of our existing supplier mills (or 79% of supplier groups) have committed to the Sustainability Policy, exceeding our 2019 target of 60%.